visit-dav/visit/src/doc/dev_manual/pr_create.rst

 ~~~~~~~~~~~~~~

 Bug fixes, features, and documentation improvements are among the most common
-types of PR's.
+types of PRs.
 You may select from the menu by replacing the space between the
 square brackets (``[ ]``) with an uppercase X, so that it looks exactly like
 ``[X]``.
 You can also make this selection *after* submitting the PR by checking
 the box that appears on the submitted PR page.